 Days: 15 / Difficulty: 3 of 5 (Moderate to strenuous)

-A new trekking route from Myagdi to Rukum follows trails used by the Maoists during the war.
+Guerrilla Trek Nepal is a new trekking route from Myagdi to Rukum follows trails used by the Maoists during the war.

-Now, trekkers can retrace the footsteps of the guerillas and imagine what it must have been like to hike and fight in this kind of terrain.
+Now, trekkers can retrace the footsteps of the guerrillas and imagine what it must have been like to hike and fight in this kind of terrain.
 The trail starts in Beni, skirts Baglung, passes the Dhorpatan Hunting Reserve and goes on to Rukum and Rolpa, takes up to 13 days.
 All along, there are spectacular views of the Dhaulagiri range from high ridges and large meadows fringed by pine forests.
 The trail has a historic attraction, but there are also challenges of infrastructure and making locals aware of how they can benefit from tourism.

 Itinerary in details